ethereum/ethereum-org/views/content/ether.md

 **Instructions for Geth**

 There are currently two options for GPU mining in Geth available.
-You can read a more detailed description on how to install it on this [mining post](https://forum.ethereum.org/discussion/197/mining-faq-live-updates).
+You can read a more detailed description of how to install it on this [mining post](https://forum.ethereum.org/discussion/197/mining-faq-live-updates).

 * **C++ Etherminer**.
 This is a version for the pro miners.
 To install it, follow the guide to [install the whole C++ ethereum code](https://github.com/ethereum/cpp-ethereum/wiki/Installing-clients).

 * **Go experimental GPU branch**.
 It's experimental so you need to build go from source to get it.
-This version is focused for hobbyists and developers.
+This version is focused on hobbyists and developers.
 To install it, [clone geth from source](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu) and then switch to the [GPU Miner branch](https://github.com/ethereum/go-ethereum/tree/gpu_miner).